 This document focuses on programming model, new and existing APIs to manage sparse data in HDF5, and changes to the command-line tools.

 The structure of the document as follows.
 Section 1 provides background information on sparse data.
 Section 2 discusses the programming model and new APIs to support sparse arrays in HDF5.
-The summary listing of the new proposed functions can be found in to this document.
+The summary listing of the new proposed functions can be found in Appendix to this document.
 Section 3 has a brief discussion of the HDF5 sparse storage vs. existing memory optimized formats for representing sparse matrices.

 The purpose of the document is to kick-off discussion of the new sparse feature.
 The document will be updated as feedback is received from the HDF5 users’ community and as new use cases are discovered.